Law you can afford

 Adoptive leave and pay

-Adoption leave and pay allows one member of an adoptive couple to take paid time off work when their new child starts to live with them.
+Adoptive leave and pay allows one member of an adoptive couple to take paid time off work when their new child starts to live with them.

 Maternity leave